jruels/gitlab/labs/setup/index.md

 # Lab Setup
-## Cloud9
+## CloudShell
-In the Cloud9 terminal download the `lab.pem` using the command from the spreadsheet.
+In the CloudShell terminal download the `lab.pem` using the command from the spreadsheet.

 ### Set permission on SSH key
 ```